Associate Professor of Psychology

 Ph.D.
-Cognition and Neuroscience, University of Texas at Dallas, 2002
+Cognition and Neuroscience, University of Texas, Dallas

 I am the director of the Brain Dynamics & Cognitive Neuroscience Lab here at CWU.
 My research interests mainly deal with brain dynamics and the cognitive electrophysiology of the brain, specifically utilizing brain event-related potentials (ERPs) to study human cognition.
 My research has shown that there are slight differences in processing dichotic speech stimuli in young adults and I have extended this work to investigate effects of age-related hemispheric differences in the neural processing of dichotic information and linguistic processing.